 PARADES:

-The Queen is responsible for riding every parade In the event the Queen is not able to ride, the Princess will ride that Parade for her.
-The Princess is responsible for riding every parade iIn the event the Princess is not able to ride she is responsible for finding Duchesses/or runner up to take her place.
+The Queen is responsible for riding every parade.
+In the event the Queen is not able to ride, the Princess will ride that Parade for her.
+The Princess is responsible for riding every parade.
+In the event the Princess is not able to ride, she is responsible for finding Duchesses/or runner up to take her place.
 Due to the design of the float, the Gonzales Chamber Board Members requires at least (3) members of the Royal Court to ride in all parades.
 The Come and Take It Celebration Parade will be the Royal Court’s final appearance.
 All members of the Court will have the opportunity to ride the float throughout the year; the Gonzales Winterfest Parade will be the Royal Court’s first parade.

 Court members are required to assist with “setting up” and “taking down” of the float at the parades they participate in.
 Court members should treat property as if it is their own.
 If there are any issues with the float, please tell the Gonzales Chamber immediately.
 If any member of the court cannot participate in a parade (she must have a valid excuse) that has already been scheduled, she must call the Gonzales Chamber with the name of the Queens Committee who will be her replacement one week prior to the parade.
 If a member of the court fails to find a replacement and does not notify the designated member she will be giving a warning.
 If failure to ride or failure to find a replacement happens again, her privileges of riding the float will terminate and that could affect her scholarship if requirements are not met.